raptor/clip2tri/README.md

 ## Details

-Bitfighter generates bot nav-mesh zones using the following process (more or less):
+Bitfighter generates bot nav-mesh zones using the following process (more or less) using floating point data as the input:

 1. Aggregate all polygons and holes
 2. Feed data to **clipper** and have it return a PolyTree structure